jp-clarke/cafe-donburi/README.md

 ### Images

-- The [hero image](/assets/images/hero-shot.png) was taken from https://www.canva.com/
+- The hero image (hero-shot.png) was taken from https://www.canva.com/

 - The following images were taken from https://www.pexels.com/
     - sushi2.jpg